Austrian government moves to ban full-face veil

 Story highlights

-- Ban would need parliament's approval to be enforced
+- Ban would need Austrian Parliament's approval to be enforced

-- Government plan calls for religious 'neutrality' by civil servants
+- Government plan calls for "religious neutrality" by civil servants

 (CNN)The Austrian government has announced plans to ban the full-face Islamic veil in public, part of a raft of measures to contain the rise of the far-right Freedom Party.

-The plan -- which would ban the burqa, niqab and other face-covering veils -- echoes calls made last month by German Chancellor Angela Merkel for a similar ban in Germany.
+The plan -- which would ban the burqa, niqab and other face-covering veils -- echoes calls that German Chancellor Angela Merkel made last month for a similar ban in Germany.

 It also comes amid growing concerns of harassment against Muslims around the world following US President Donald Trump's temporary ban on citizens from some Muslim-majority countries entering the United States.

-The Social Democratic Party and the Austrian People's Party, which rule in a coalition, released a 35-page document outlining its vision for Austria as an "open society that requires open communication."
+The Social Democratic and Austrian People's parties, which rule in a coalition, released a 35-page document outlining their vision for Austria as an "open society that requires open communication."

 "Full-face veils in public places are the opposite of that and will be banned," the document said.

-Any ban would need the parliament's approval to be enforced.
+Any ban would need the Austrian Parliament's approval to be enforced.

-The document says that Austria was introducing the reforms to ensure the "state presents itself in a world-open and religiously neutral manner," adding that civil servants in uniform, as well as judges and prosecutors, should show religious neutrality in the way they dress in public.
+The document says that Austria was introducing the reforms to ensure the "state presents itself in a world-open and religiously neutral manner," adding that civil servants in uniform as well as judges and prosecutors should show religious neutrality in the way they dress in public, effectively banning them from wearing Islamic headscarves.

 The government will also try to force asylum-seekers and some migrants to sign an "integration contract and a declaration of values" and agree to "strict sanctions" if the contract is violated.
 It will seek to reinforce border controls, increase police presence and tighten asylum procedures.